hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 The web’s missing “what” layer → Completes the original web architecture

 This is not an AI patch.
+Its a structural upgrade to the internet's discovery layer.
 It is a missing internet layer.

 HESS / DFH declares semantic intent and provenance — not truth — at the first machine-resolvable hop, before crawling, retrieval, or inference begins.